okorach/sonar-tools/migration/README.md

 ## Version 0.3

 - Robustness: Handle `connectionError` errors in project extract threads
-- Added option `--skipIssues` to skip expensive issue count extraction task from the extract which may be necessary on large platforms extracts
+- Added option `--skipIssues` to skip expensive issue count extraction task from the extract (To speed up extract on very large platforms)
-- Added export of analysis history
+- Added export of analysis history of each branch
+- Support of incremental dump of projects extracts
+- Display of HTTP requests duration in DEBUG logs
+- Fixes in documentation

 ## Version 0.2